 - Morals and ethics in social work

 The social work course content can be accessed via our industry-leading digital platform 24/7 for the duration of your studies.
-What’s more, you will not need to do any exams to achieve your Access to social work distance learning course.
-Instead, these social work online courses are assessed via a series of assignments based on the modules covered.
+What’s more, you will not need to do any exams to achieve your diploma.
+Instead, this online course is assessed via a series of assignments based on the modules covered.

 How Long Does it Take to Become a Social Worker?